Respawnsive/Apizr/Apizr/Docs/Apizr.Docs/articles/config_auth.md

 - We check if the request needs to be authenticated
 - If so, we try to load a previously saved token
   - If there’s one, we clone the request in case we need to re-issue it with a refreshed token (as token could be rejected server side)
-  - If there’s not, we ask for a refreshed one (launching your signin feature and waiting for the resulting token)
+  - If there’s not, we ask for a refreshed one, depending on your `RefreshTokenAsync` implementation (at this stage, a login flow)
 - We set the authentication header with the token
 - We finally send the request
 - We check if we get an Unauthorized response
-  - If so and if it was sent with a saved token, we ask for a refreshed one (launching your signin feature and waiting for the resulting token)
+  - If so and if it was sent with a saved token, we ask for a refreshed one, depending on your `RefreshTokenAsync` implementation (at this stage, a refresh request or a login flow)
   - We set the authentication header of the cloned request with the refreshed token
   - We send the cloned request
 - We save the token if succeed or clear it if not